 Excessive sweating can be an embarrassing problem especially on social occasions.
 Almost half of the sufferers with hyperhidrosis also have a relative with the same problem suggesting that it is genetic.

 Focal hyperhidrosis is the more common type (millions of people suffer with this) involving excessive sweating on the feet, hands, armpits and occasionally the face.
-Generalized hyperhidrosis is less common.
+Generalised hyperhidrosis is less common.
 Many people feel embarrassed and hide under deep layers of clothing and it can affect their daily life, avoiding social situations etc.

 Using a very fine needle, a small amount (1-2ml per armpit) of Chemical toxin is injected into 10-15 locations spread evenly in each armpit.
 Sometimes a dye is used to show up the areas where sweating is greatest and where the injections should be placed.